AlexGustafsson/clabbe/README.md

   RAM and up to one CPU core.
 - 🚀 Easy to setup.
 Zero-config other than bot token necessary for basic functionality
+- 🛰️ Prometheus metrics, liveliness and readiness probe support for maintainable deployments using Docker or Kubernetes.

 ## Using